AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 ## IP pool details {#ip-pools}

-Select the IP pool to associate with the surface.
+Select the IP pool to associate with the configuration.
 [Learn more](../configuration/ip-pools.md)

 ![](assets/surface-subdomain-ip-pool.png){width="50%" align="left"}

-You cannot proceed with surface creation while the selected IP pool is under [edition](../configuration/ip-pools.md#edit-ip-pool) (**[!UICONTROL Processing]** status) and has never been associated with the selected subdomain.
+You cannot proceed with configuration creation while the selected IP pool is under [edition](../configuration/ip-pools.md#edit-ip-pool) (**[!UICONTROL Processing]** status) and has never been associated with the selected subdomain.
 Otherwise, the oldest version of the IP pool/subdomain association will still be used.
-If this is the case, save the surface as draft and retry once the IP pool has the **[!UICONTROL Success]** status.
+If this is the case, save the configuration as draft and retry once the IP pool has the **[!UICONTROL Success]** status.

 >[!NOTE]
 >